Florida Golf Course Reviews

 Streamsong Red Course Hole 16: The undulations that this hole is built into is quite unique and a distinct par three experience is created.
 Going short or right or way left are obvious miscues but the hole is not that long and the green is deep, so a straight shot at its middle can let the player walk away with par most times.

-Streamsong Red Course Hole 17: This par four is cut nicely between troublesome bunkers on either side of the fairway and has a couple more up by the green to add to the challenge.
+Streamsong Red Course Hole 17: This dogleg right par four is cut nicely between troublesome bunkers on either side of the fairway and has a couple more up by the green to add to the challenge.